Broadband

 Most people that choose satellite broadband have very limited options due to their location.

-It promises speeds of 50Mbs and 140Mbs in Ireland, and it could appeal to those who have very slow internet and limited connectivity options.
+Although it’s pricier than other broadband options, it could appeal to those who have very slow internet and limited connectivity.

 What are the alternatives to satellite broadband?